nmfs-openscapes/2024-nmfs-champions/github-clinic/cory.md

 Let's edit this file by clicking the pencil icon at the top-right of the file.

 Next, make an edit to the text in this file.
-One idea is to fix this tpyo.
+One idea is to fix this typo.

 Finally, we will commit these edits to GitHub.
 To do this, press the green "Commit Changes..." button.
 Committing changes has two steps: write a human-readable Commit message, and press the green button to commit changes.